javen06/hawkersg/README.md

 Refer to [`backend/README.md`](backend/README.md) and [`frontend/README.md`](frontend/README.md) for deeper dives into configuration, data seeding, and available scripts.

-## Contributing

-1. Create a topic branch from `main`.
-2. Make your changes, ensuring linting/tests (where applicable) pass.
-3. Open a pull request summarizing the motivation and solution.

 Feel free to file issues for feature requests, data corrections, or bug reports.